saju03/webcastlemt/README.md

 3. Check the browser console for errors
 4. Verify all environment variables are set correctly

-## 📞 Support
+## Support

-For support, please open an issue in the GitHub repository or contact the development team.
+For support,please contact me sajusuresh03@gmail.com.